Allen Dulles: Dismissal

 Kennedy presents the National Security Medal to Dulles, November 28, 1961.

 During the Kennedy administration, Dulles faced increasing criticism.
 In autumn 1961, following the Bay of Pigs incident and the Algiers putsch against Charles de Gaulle, Dulles and his entourage, including Deputy Director for Plans Richard M. Bissell Jr. and Deputy Director Charles Cabell, were forced to resign.
 On November 28, 1961, Kennedy presented Dulles with the National Security Medal at the CIA Headquarters in Langley, Virginia.
 The next day, November 29, the White House released a resignation letter signed by Dulles.
 He was replaced by John McCone.
 Dulles referred to the Bay of Pigs failure as "the worst day of my life" and developed a strong dislike of Kennedy, later telling journalist Willie Morris "that little Kennedy, he thought he was a god".
 Dulles found life outside the CIA difficult, with his friend James Angleton recalling "He had a very difficult time to decompress".

 Later life

-Later, after the assassination of John F. Kennedy, on November 22, 1963, President Lyndon B. Johnson appointed Dulles as one of seven commissioners of the Warren Commission to investigate the assassination of the U.S. President John F. Kennedy.
+Later, after the assassination of John F. Kennedy, on November 22, 1963, President Lyndon B. Johnson appointed Dulles as one of seven commissioners of the Warren Commission to investigate the assassination of John F. Kennedy.
 Some historians later criticized the appointment, noting that Kennedy fired him.
 Therefore, he was unlikely to be impartial in passing the judgments charged to the Warren Commission.
 In the view of journalist and author Stephen Kinzer, Johnson appointed Dulles primarily so that Dulles could "coach" the Commission on how to interview CIA witnesses and what questions to ask because Johnson and Dulles were both anxious to ensure that the Commission did not discover Kennedy's secret involvement in the administration's illegal plans to assassinate Castro and other foreign leaders.
-Robert F. Kennedy also urged Lyndon Johnson to put Allen Dulles on the Warren Commission most likely fearing revelation of Kennedy's clandestine involvement in Cuba.
+Robert F. Kennedy also urged Johnson to put Dulles on the Warren Commission, most likely fearing revelation of Kennedy's clandestine involvement in Cuba.

 In 1966, Princeton University's American Whig-Cliosophic Society awarded Dulles the James Madison Award for Distinguished Public Service.

-Dulles published the book The Craft of Intelligence in 1963, (though it was primarily written by ghost writers) and edited Great True Spy Stories in 1968.
+Dulles published the book The Craft of Intelligence in 1963, although it was primarily written by ghost writers, and edited Great True Spy Stories in 1968.
 He was honoured by then DCI Richard Helms with a plaque on the CIA building.
-It’s reported he suffered from Alzheimer’s disease in the final years of his life.
+It is reported he suffered from Alzheimer’s disease in the final years of his life.
 He died on January 29, 1969, of influenza, complicated by pneumonia, at the age of 75, in Georgetown, D.C.
 He was buried in Green Mount Cemetery in Baltimore, Maryland.